Therapist Or Psychologist?

 Mental health therapy with a licensed therapist

 Participating in therapy with a licensed therapist or other mental health professional can help you mitigate symptoms associated with some mental health disorders.
-However, you do not need a mental health diagnosis or severe concern to reach out for support.
-Counseling can be used as a tool to achieve self-growth, learn new skills, and make positive changes in your life.
-Finding a suitable counselor can be critical to learning techniques to manage your thoughts and feelings while finding resources, tips, and advice to address the day-to-day challenges you may face.
+However, you do not need a mental health diagnosis from a therapist or severe concern to reach out for support and therapy from licensed therapists.
+Counseling and therapy can be used as a tool to achieve self-growth, learn new skills, and make positive changes in your life.
+Finding a suitable counselor or therapist can be critical to learning techniques to manage your thoughts and feelings while finding resources, tips, and advice from therapists to address the day-to-day challenges you may face.

 iStock/jeffbergen